A long, short story

 Greatness doesn't come from waiting for something to happen or copying the competition.
 It comes from carving your way into the jungle.

-And that's exactly what Voodoo Molly are doing.
+And that's exactly what Antonia and her team are doing.